daenamcclintock/NFT_Social/README.md

 POST-MVP GOALS:
 - add in search functionality to search by NFT name or username

+VERSION 2
+- When uploading a new BAYC NFT, add attributes and scarcity score is auto-generated
+- Like/Dislike button functionality
 - Have a "Popular" button that displays a show page of the NFTs in order by most liked
 - Place the NFTs into categories and have clickable categories that will show all of the NFTs that are labeled as part of that category (Ex: art, music, videos, sports, photography, etc)
-- Add modals on the different pages with additional information about the NFTs (artist, )
+- Add modals on the different pages with additional information about the NFTs (artist, different attributes, )